coopersimon/PSXEmu/README.md

 # TODO:

+## Code:

-* GTE instructions
+* GTE: finish off first few instructions
 * Fixed point and repeating sections of GTE instructions need refinement
 * CPU Tests
 * GTE Tests
-* GPU and window interface
+* GPU and window interface (opengl and vulkan)
 * MDEC needs finishing
 * DMA needs testing
 * Method of loading data from ROMs/CDs
 * Interrupts
 * Controllers: both control system and maps to hardware devices

+## Project Management
 * Internally: Some sort of error system. (e.g. memory addresses)
+* Sorting out graphics APIs and locations
+* CMAKE!!
+Get cmake working for the project.
+This is crucial for linking with graphics libs

 CPU needs to be tested in depth: the testbench is written and tests can be written too!
-Don't be afraid to write tests

 # DONE: